foughtmoss/multiagent-rl/README.md

 ### 1vs1
 To evaluate the Learner’s adaptability in isolation, a single Learner is paired exclusively with one fixed-type agent for 10000 episodes.
 This controlled setup removes population level confounds and highlights the pure learning dynamics against each opponent type.

+Against cooperator, defector and titfortat the agent learns the optimal policies while against another learner there is instability due to instable updatings.

 ### Heterogeneous Population
 To evaluate the Learner in a more realistic setting, the experiment is extended to a population of 40 agents: 10 Cooperators, 10 Defectors, 10 TitForTat, and 10 Learners.
 At each tick agents are randomly paired across the entire population, so each Learner faces all opponent types throughout training.
 The experiment runs for 20 000 episodes.